WTF is Music Publishing? A Beginners Guide

 As covered in an earlier slide, you’ve seen the amount of money available from the PRS when your music is used, again if you’ll allow me to reiterate the rule of thumb once more; the more people who hear it the more money you get.
 You’ll get a PRS royalty every time a TV show with your track in is broadcasted so it also includes repeats.
 For example, each episode of Hollyoaks is aired seven times (nuts, eh?) and you’ll receive a royalty for all seven of those broadcasts.
 That royalty will fluctuate depending on the channel; so you’ll get more money for when it’s on Channel 4 primetime than you will for the E4 Sunday morning omnibus slot.

 The MCPS royalty you receive however is a one-off payment which is for the ‘commitment of the music to the picture’, I.E the reproduction of your copyright (just like the other aforementioned mechanical royalties).
-Depending on the broadcaster or production company using the music will result in the amount of MCPS you get, sticking with the Hollyoaks example; as I write this it’s currently around £118 per thirty seconds of music they use.
+Depending on the broadcaster or production company using the music will result in the amount of MCPS you get, sticking with the Hollyoaks example; as I write this it’s currently around £140 per 30 seconds of music they use.

 The amount of PPL income you’ll receive is tougher to estimate as their figures aren’t public like they are with the PRS & MCPS, but it’s similar to what you’d get from the MCPS.